 - 1. A high school athlete/cheerleader must meet current Illinois High School Association (IHSA) standards for eligibility.
-Per Pawnee High School policy, no athlete/cheerleader shall be eligible if He or she is failing 3 or more.
+Per Pawnee High School policy, no athlete/cheerleader shall be eligible if he or she is failing 3 or more.
 A junior high athlete/cheerleader must meet current Illinois Elementary School Association (IESA) standards.
 In junior high school, no athlete/cheerleader shall be eligible if he or she is receiving one "F" (failing grade). - 2.
 If a student involved in extra-curricular activities receives three or more failing grades on his/her semester report card, he/she will be ineligible for the entire next semester.
 This includes all sports and other extra-curricular activities.
-During the summer, correspondence or summer school classes may be taken to make up a failed course, thus allowing a student to be eligible.
+During the summer, correspondence or summer school classes may be taken to make-up a failed course, thus allowing a student to be eligible.
 This course must be approved by the principal. - 3.
 A high school athlete/cheerleader must meet current Illinois High School Association (IHSA) standards for eligibility.
 Per Pawnee High School policy, no athlete/cheerleader shall be eligible if he or she is failing 3 or more classes.
+Eligibility is determined by semester.

-A junior high athlete/cheerleader must meet current Illinois Elementary School Association (IESA) standards.
-In junior high school, no athlete/cheerleader shall be eligible if he or she is receiving one "F" (failing grade). - 4.
-A junior high athlete/cheerleader must meet current Illinois Elementary School Association (IESA) standards.
-In junior high school, no athlete/cheerleader shall be eligible if he or she is receiving one "F" (failing grade). - 5.
+- 4. A junior high athlete/cheerleader must meet current Illinois Elementary School Association (IESA) standards.
+In junior high school, no athlete/cheerleader shall be eligible if he or she is receiving one "F" (failing grade).
+Eligibility is determined by quarter. - 5.
 Eligibility checks will be made by the athletic director each Friday (or last school day of the week) on the athletes/cheerleaders in season.
 If an athlete/cheerleader does not meet the above requirements on a given Friday, he/she is ineligible to participate or cheer in games for a minimum of one week effective the following Sunday.
 He/She will remain ineligible until he/she is again meeting the requirements as stated above.
 The eligibility period runs from Sunday through Saturday. - 6.
 An athlete/cheerleader may participate in practice even though he/she is scholastically ineligible, but he/she may not dress in a team uniform during games while he/she is ineligible. - 7.
-Eligibility for extra-curricular activities will be determined from the on-going nine-week grading period and will be checked every week. - 8.
 The third time a student becomes ineligible during a sport/organization season, he/she may be removed from the team.
 A student ineligible for the third time cannot participate in contests or events but may have limited participation or nonparticipation involvement in the program if an agreement is reached with coach/sponsor, athletic director, and principal.